 Martin is a trained biostatistician, programmer, consultant and data science enthusiast.
 His main objective: Explaining data science in a straightforward way.
 You can find his latest work over at: r-tutorials.com

-Course Overview [Autogenerated] welcome to exploring your first data set in our This is Martin Berger for Flora site Data exploration is a very important part of the data analysis process.
-It guards the way to further in depth analysis.
+Course Overview Welcome to Exploring Your First Data Set in R. This is Martin Burger for Pluralsight.
+Data exploration is a very important part of the data analysis process.
+It guides the way to further in-depth analysis.
 The insights gained here are also required for accurate machine learning algorithms.
-Data exploration is usually performed right after or even during later cleaning.
-Therefore, it is one of the first things you do once you receive new data sets in this course, I'm outlining a blueprint.
-A structure that you can use for most scenarios essentially were first summarizing the data and we'll check for completeness and accuracy.
-After that, we check the distributions off the variables.
+Data exploration is usually performed right after or even during data cleaning; therefore, it is one of the first things you do once you receive new datasets.
+In this course, I'm outlining a blueprint, a structure, that you can use for most scenarios.
+Essentially, we're first summarizing the data, and we check for completeness and accuracy.
+After that, we check the distributions of the variables.
 Most importantly, I will show you several ways in how you can see if your data has a normal distribution or not.
 And in the last step, we perform some tests to see if there are relationships between variables.
-These relationships are the ultimate goal off exploratory analysis because machine learning algorithms and other prediction tools rely on these relationships.
-And, of course, data visualizations make the most sense on variables that have a relationship to each other.
-To fully benefit from this course, you just need very basic are in statistics scales.
-After all, this is a beginner's course.
-Now I really hope that you will enjoy this course and that you can use the flu print in your daily work.
+These relationships are the ultimate goal of exploratory analysis because machine learning algorithms and other prediction tools rely on these relationships.
+And of course, data visualizations make the most sense on variables that have a relationship to each other.
+To fully benefit from this course, you just need very basic R and statistics skills.
+After all, this is a beginners course.
+Now I really hope that you will enjoy this course and that you can use the blueprint in your daily work.